 IN NExT organizes a panel at most IN Section Meetings.

-The IN NExT panel will be on the topic: Teaching a Bimodal Audience
+The IN NExT panel was on the topic: Teaching a Bimodal Audience

 The Fall 2016 meeting was October 8 at Purdue University West Lafayette.

-The IN NExT panel will be on the topic: Retaining underrepresented groups in STEM
+The IN NExT panel was on the topic: Retaining underrepresented groups in STEM

 The Spring 2016 meeting was March 18-19 at Franklin College.